-This result states that the rotational inertia about an axis parallel to an axis through the CM, I, is equal to the rotational inertia about an axis through the CM, ICM, plus the product of the total mass of the object and the distance between the axes, rCM, squared.
+This result states that the rotational inertia about an axis parallel to an axis through the CM, I, is equal to the rotational inertia about an axis through the CM, $I{CM}$ , plus the product of the total mass of the object and the distance between the axes, $r{CM}$ , squared.

-To answer the original question, let's determine the rotational inertia of a thin disk about an axis perpendicular to its circular face and along the egde of the disk using the parallel-axis theorem.
+To answer the original question, let's determine the rotational inertia of a thin disk about an axis perpendicular to its circular face and along the edge of the disk using the parallel-axis theorem.

-We know that the rotational inertia for a thin disk about an axis passing through its center of mass and perpendicular to its circular face is 1/2 MR and the axis of interest is R. Thus,
+We know that the rotational inertia for a thin disk about an axis passing through its center of mass and perpendicular to its circular face is $\frac{1}{2}$ MR and that the distance between the CM axis and the axis of interest is R. Thus,